Build your credit history

 - Firstly, so you can check the agencies have got the information right and correct anything that isn't, as inaccuracies scupper applications for credit.
 See Repair credit file errors.

 - Secondly, to keep an eye on how you're doing with building a credit history.
 Each agency gives you a credit score based on your history.
-The more you do to improve your credit history, the higher your score will go – and this'll play into whether you're accepted by a lender for credit.
+The more you do to improve your credit history, the higher your score – and the more chance you'll accepted by a lender for credit.

-You needn't pay a penny to check your credit report.
-See our Check your credit report for free guide for the full details.
+You needn't pay to check your report.
+See our Check your credit report for free guide.

 - Firstly, so you can check the agencies have got the information right and correct anything that isn't, as inaccuracies scupper applications for credit.
 See Repair credit file errors.